2i2c-org/infrastructure/docs/howto/features/imagebuilding.md

 # Make an imagebuilding hub

-We can support users who want to build, push and launch user images, from open source GitHub repositories from within their JupyterHubs, similar with what [mybinder.org](https://mybinder.org) does, but from their own JupyterHubs.
+We can support users who want to build, push and launch user images, from open source GitHub repositories, similar with what [mybinder.org](https://mybinder.org) does, but from within their JupyterHubs

 We call this an `imagebuilding` style hub and the primary features offered would be: